 by Sherman Lau

-Sherman Lau serves as the Manager of Agency Collaboration at Mission Central.
-He is also currently pursuing a Doctor of Intercultural Studies program at Western Seminary in Portland, Oregon.
+Sherman Lau serves as the Agency Relations Coordinator at Mission Central.
+He is currently pursuing a Doctor of Intercultural Studies degree at Western Seminary, Oregon.
 He is passionate about equipping the church to be intercultural people of God.

 Sign up to receive updates at email@example.com – put Light Magazine BC updates in the Subject line